networknt/light-doc/content/service/oauth/service/code.md

 * scope

 OPTIONAL.
 The scope of the access request.
+The client's default scope will be used if this value is not passed in.

 * state